AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/real-use-monitoring-for-forms.md

 * **URL**: The URL is specific to user site or domain.
 The users have the option to filter the site or domain to view the dashboard as per their requirements.

 * **Domain Key**: The user manually generates the domain key.

-For assistance with the Domain keys, refer to the [Authentication](https://www.aem.live/developer/rum#authentication) documentation.
+To obtain domain keys for your  forms, contact your Adobe representative.

 ### Monitoring dashboard for Edge Delivery Services for AEM Forms as a Cloud Service

 After entering the URL and domain keys into the login screen, you gain access to the monitoring dashboard for Edge Delivery Services for AEM Forms as a Cloud Service.

-The below illustration demonstrates the RUM dashboard for Edge Delivery Services for AEM Forms as a Cloud Service:
+The below illustration demonstrates the dashboard for Edge Delivery Services for AEM Forms as a Cloud Service:

 ![RUM Forms Dashboard](/help/edge/assets/rum-forms-dashboard.png)